tkg31302/SoC2021_Task1/README.md

   - Image Processing in OpenCV
   - Feature Detection and Description in OpenCV
   - Video Analysis in OpenCV
 - Completed **Assignment 1** based on implementation of various features of OpenCV.
+Details can be seen [here](https://github.com/tkg31302/SoC_2021/tree/main/Assignment1)
 - ML Course Part1 - Google Machine Learning Course helped me to learn basic Machine Learning concepts and ideas behind developing Machine Learning Algorithms.
 It also acquainted me with various features of numpy and pandas.

 ## Week 2: